rozek/lava-lamp-replacement/README.md

 ## Final Assembly ##

-Directly looking at the electronics is not always desirable.
-Therefore, a few sheets of (self-adhesive) foil looking like "frosted glass" has been used to cover the inside of the glass cylinder
+To see at electronics is not always desirable.
+Therefore, a few sheets of (self-adhesive) foil looking like "frosted glass" have been used to cover the inside of the glass cylinder:

 <table>
   <tr>